 Several universities in the northwest have been subjected to unannounced regulatory inspections recently by the Environmental Protection Agency (EPA) or by the Washington State Department of Ecology.
 At least one university received a fine for non-compliance worth tens of thousands of dollars.

 The General Health and Safety Course Selection Tool is a new comprehensive guide that will help supervisors and employees determine which health and safety courses to take.
-The guide is task based and is an accurate way to determine which courses help train employees on the hazards specific to their individual work environments.
-After selecting the tasks specific the employee, the tool will provide a list of required and recommended training courses that you can e-mail or print.
+The guide is a task-based, accurate way to determine which courses are most relevant to address the hazards specific to an employee's individual work environment.
+After selecting the tasks specific to the employee, the tool will provide a list of required and recommended training courses that can be printed or emailed.